TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 :url: https://embed.grasple.com/exercises/0a053b62-1e2c-4994-93eb-10e8f99a88dc?id=93701
 :label: grasple_exercise_6_1_T1
 :dropdown:
-:description: Te verify whether a number is an eigenvalue of a (2x2) matrix.
+:description: To verify whether a number is an eigenvalue of a (2x2) matrix.

 ::::::